 HIST 300.
-Topics
+Topics Group 1/2-1 course

 A study of a special topic at an advanced level.
 This and all 300-level courses are small discussion classes.
 Descriptions of HIST 300 courses offered in a given semester are available on the History Department Website or in the History department office prior to registration for that semester.
 May be repeated for credit with different topics.